-- Quantitative analyses for lead, cadmium and arsenic by ICP/MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+- Quantitative analyses for lead, cadmium and arsenic by ICP/MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or 250 mg or more of minerals per daily dose.

-- Disintegration (of non-chewable, non-capsule, non-sublingual and non-time-release formulations) and soft and hard gel rupture testing utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements".
+- Disintegration of tablets (excluding chewable, sublingual and time-release formulations) utilizing United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements".

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

 The identities of the products were not disclosed to the laboratories performing the testing.

 Passing Score:*To achieve a "Pass" in the testing, a product had to:

 - Contain at least 100% of its labeled amount of CoQ10 and/or ubiquinol and no more than 150% of this amount.

 - Heavy Metals: Products containing whole herbs and/or 250 mg or more of minerals per daily dose must not exceed the following limits:

 - Products marketed for use by children may not exceed California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.